laron-tech/laron-website/contents/en/home/index.md

 ---
 title: Home
-description: Laron is an open source project that focused on the building ecosystem on the top of the Web3 technologies.
+description: Laron is an open source project focused on building ecosystems on top of Web3 technologies.
 ---

 # Laron Project